MilanSkocic/iapws/README.md

 `ipaws` is a  Fortran library providing the formulas for computing light and heavy water properties.
 The formulas are taken from http://iapws.org.
+C API allows usage from C, or can be used as a basis for other wrappers.
+Python wrapper allows easy usage from Python.

 For now, I have implemented the technical report G7-04 for gas solubility.
 I plan to implement the technical report R7-97.